SamerAbaza/Udacity_developer_project_1/WRITEUP.md

 #Choice:
-I have chosen App service to deploy the image for my application where the deployed application is considered to be light with no requirements of high performance and free tier is selected to remove extra payments required for test environment.
+I have chosen App service to deploy the image for my application where the deployed application is considered to be light with no requirements of high performance and free tier is selected to remove extra payments required for test environment with no future scaling plans.

 ### Assess app changes that would change your decision.